 The straight-line method is the equal dispersion of monetary instalments over each accounting period.
 Generally, this method is the go-to scheduling of payments for businesses.
 It allows for steady expenses throughout the allocated time.

-The expense is calculated as the amortization cost divided by the intangible asset’s estimated useful life, using equally allocated payments.
+The expense is calculated as the amortisation cost divided by the intangible asset’s estimated useful life, using equally allocated payments.
 The formula is as follows:

 The accelerated method is the process of payment of the asset whereby the allocation of costs is higher in the earlier years of use, and lower later on.